 In order to complete your FAFSA, you need the following:

-Students who are in a good financial position may ask themselves, “Should I apply for financial aid?”
 From a general perspective, wealthy students may not have a need for financial aid for college.
 However, that may not take in the whole picture.
 Some students who come from “wealthy” families may still need financial assistance.

 When the time comes to apply for aid, be it government-provided, from outside parties, parents, or scholarships, several factors go into the process.
 Timing, your achievements, and finances available all factor into when you should apply.

 Everyone should at least plan on applying for the FAFSA every year.
-Regardless of your financial situation and aid you’ve received, consider it as a necessity.
-The FAFSA only covers one year of tuition, so in order to receive aid money for the next year you will need to fill it out again and include any updates.
+Regardless of your financial situation and the aid you’ve received, consider it as a necessity.
+The FAFSA only covers one year of tuition, so in order to receive aid money for the next year, you will need to fill it out again and include any updates.

 The FAFSA’s deadline every year is October 1st.
 Most incoming freshmen complete the FAFSA for the first time as a part of the process of applying to college.
 Once the FAFSA comes out, think about how much you receive in loans and how that affects your decision to take it or not.
 How much are you paying?
 Will that be affordable after you graduate?

-If you’re planning on going into college, make sure to put as much effort into your grades as possible.
+If you’re planning on going to college, make sure to put as much effort into your grades as possible.
 Ultimately having a high GPA may give you better access to grants and scholarships.
 Merit can take you far in a college setting.

 If you have a good GPA, the number one thing you can do is apply to as many scholarships as possible.
 Every bit of that money is free, whereas you have to pay student loans back.
 If you have good enough grades, some colleges may even offer you a full ride and cut off tuition and maybe even more of the fees you need.
 Not having debt can put you in a good position.